zakali22/ShoppingApp/README.md

 # List Web App
-# A simple list app, using angularjs
+# A simple list app, using Angular.js
+# But will convert it soon to React.js